For Trump, Loyalty Is Everything — and a One-Way Street

 Trump ran for office posing as a savvy corporate executive who would manage the government like a business.
 But since winning the presidency, he has proven alienated and confused by the government he runs.
 He criticizes it in public in ways that make clear he doesn’t understand how to manage it in private.
 Harry Truman famously had a sign on his desk saying, “The buck stops here.”
 Trump isn’t sure where the buck stops, or how to find it, or even whom to ask about it.
 He doesn’t run the government so much as fight with it.

-But Klein also reports a someone darker assessment from high-level Clinton and Obama administration staffer Ron Klain:
+But Klein also reports a somewhat darker assessment from high-level Clinton- and Obama-administration staffer Ron Klain:

 “Trump sees ‘the Trump administration’ as himself, his Twitter account, Jared and Ivanka, and a few close staffers at the White House,” says Ron Klain, who served as chief of staff to Vice Presidents Joe Biden and Al Gore.

-From that perspective, Trump may view his good friend Jeff Sessions as having failed to tame his corner of “the government,” and is thus no longer his good friend.
+From that perspective, Trump may view his good friend Jeff Sessions as having failed to tame his corner of “the government,” and thus no longer his good friend.

 If so, it is a very bad sign for everyone else in Trumpland.
 Their loyalty to the president will apparently include taking the rap for his mistakes or the things he cannot control.
 And the scope of scapegoating required is likely to be pretty broad, considering that Trump once made the astonishing confession that he had never done anything in his life that required forgiveness from the Almighty.